 We are commanded to be fruitful and multiply.
 God’s people were starting to do that in Egypt.
 It finally started happening when they were in Egypt.
 Egypt is a foreign land, a place of false gods and false worship.
 This is where God’s people multiply.

 What does this look like for the New Testament believer?
 We are told to be fruitful and multiply, to make disciples.
 The more we do, the more persecution we will face.
-But God will turn it for good.
+But God’s good intensions will overrule it all.
 Listen to this verse from Exodus 1 and think about it applying to the church.